hyeonguklim/longterm-extreme/README.md

 ### data files

-- `data.mat`: structural/hydrodynamic parameters and initial setting for the analysis; please see `input_desc` in the file for more information.
-For example, type the following lines in Matlab:
+- `data.mat`: structural/hydrodynamic parameters and initial setting for the analysis; please see `input_desc` in the .mat file for description.
+You can type the following lines to see in MATLAB:

 ```Matlab
 load data.mat input_desc